jdmonin/JSettlers2/doc/Readme.developer.md

 - Not all message types have protobuf added yet.
 Messages which do have protobuf override methods toProtoFromClient and/or toProtoFromServer.
+- Clients connecting to v3 server must be v2.5 or higher, to simplify testing and message sequences.
 - Development and the JSettlers build require `protobuf-java-3.17.3.jar`, `protobuf-java-util-3.17.3.jar`, and other JARs.
   Running `gradle test` can download them for you, or see section